Thursday, September 29, 2016

 Courtesy of Focus Features

-Director, co-writer Justin Tipping, Photo by Jose A Hermosillo, Copyright Festival in LA, 2016
+Director, co-writer Justin Tipping, Photo by José A Hermosillo, Copyright Festival in LA, 2016

-Jahking Guillory as Brandon, Photo by Jose A Hermosillo Copyright Festival in LA 2016
+Jahking Guillory as Brandon, Photo by José A Hermosillo, Copyright Festival in LA 2016

-A ray of hope can be seen in the desolated universe of “Kicks” where friendship remains unbroken.
-The film is slightly predictable but satisfies the audience who cheers for the main character, the vulnerable teen who wants to take justice into his own hands.
-If he succeeds or not, this is worth trying.
+The film is slightly predictable but satisfies the audience, who cheer for the main character, the vulnerable teen who wants to take justice into his own hands.
+Whether he succeeds or not, it is worth trying.